Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Fundamentals and Applications of NTNS and FAs

 \subsubsection{Pixel Array Antennas}

 Although liquid-based FAs have demonstrated promising results in theoretical simulations, their practical applications are restricted by long response times and challenges in achieving precise control.
 A potential alternative is the two-Dimensional (2-D) reconfigurable pixel FAs, which consist of a matrix of small controllable pixels \cite{48, 49}.
 By optimizing the connections between pixels, the radiation characteristics can be dynamically adjusted.
 As shown in Fig. \ref{fig:2-D FA}, Liu et al. in \cite{50} introduced a Meta-FA design with the basic unit (called an "element") which consists of a current-carrying slot and 4 Positive-Intrinsic-Negative (PIN) diodes.
 Through a Field-Programmable Gate Array (FPGA) controller, individual elements with four PIN diodes can be selectively activated, while other elements remain inactive.
 Each meta-atom is composed of two selectable elements, known as the `+' slot element and the `-' slot element.
 Each element functions as a magnetic dipole, fed by a waveguide that extracts energy from it and radiates electromagnetic waves into space.
 The slot states are controlled by the PIN diodes, which can adjust the amplitude and phase of the radiation.
 Compared to liquid-based FAs, the core advantage of meta-FAs lies in their ability to adjust radiation positions through feed control, which significantly reduces response latency and simplifies implementation complexity.
+Pixel FAs are one of the most used antennas in FA-assisted NTNs especially in the satellite scenarios, because they are easy to fabricate, have a low profile and low cost, and are easy to integrate.

-We consider a 2-D uniform pixel FA with $ N = N_1 \times N_2 $ ports, where $N_1$ and $N_2$ indicate the numbers of horizontal and vertical FA elements.
+We consider a 2-D uniform pixel FA with $ N = N_1 \times N_2 $ ports, where $N_1$ and $N_2$ indicate the numbers of horizontal and vertical FA elements, respectively.
 The size of FA is given by $ W_1\lambda \times W_2\lambda $, where $W_1$ and $W_2$ are the normalized lengths of FA's horizontal and vertical sides.
 The ports $(n_1, n_2)$ are indexed in a left to right and bottom to top order, with the index allocation $n_{n_1, n_2}$ defined as:

 The spatial correlation among all ports at the receiver can be characterized by the correlation matrix $ \bm{\Sigma} \in \mathbb{C}^{N_1 \times N_2} $.
 The element $(\bm{\Sigma})_{n_{(n_1, n_2)},m_{(m_1, m_2)}}$ represents the spatial correlation between the $(n_1, n_2)$-th and $(m_1, m_2)$-th ports, which is given by: